mkosem/testcache/README.md

 1) primes the cache with a set of values
 2) concurrently performs randomly ordered validating reads as well as randomly ordered writes against the cache, with reading the primed values and writing new values

-Support is included, out of the box, for testing against a simple Synchronized HashMap, three variants of Concurrent HashMaps, an Ehcache-based cache, a Guava-based Cache, a JCS-based cache, a NitroCache-based, and a MapDB-based cache.
+Support is included, out of the box, for testing against a simple Synchronized HashMap, three variants of Concurrent HashMaps, one lock-free HashMap, an Ehcache-based cache, a Guava-based Cache, a JCS-based cache, a NitroCache-based, and a MapDB-based cache.

 On my Core i5-4570S desktop PC with 16GB of DDR3-2400 cas11 ram running Arch Linux with a 3.15 kernel within Eclipse on Oracle JDK 1.8.0, I see the following performance figures for each of these storage units with 4 threads (2 read 2 write).